 Marin Brandt – The Miniaturist by Jessie Burton

 Marin Brandt is far from a villain.
 She is just a woman hiding too many secrets and dealing with concealed feelings, which makes her quite a thought-provoking character.
 But she is for almost the entirety of Jessie Burton’s debut novel arrogant and utterly unlikeable.
 The way in which she treats Nella at first is just appalling.

 Luke – The Dumb House by John Burnside

 Throughout this novel by John Burnside, Luke engages in the most despicable and shocking experiments.
 When he was a child he was told the story of the dumb house, having developed an unhealthy obsession with the question of life and death and the existence of a soul.
 Despite the cold-bloodedness of his actions, Luke is quite a compelling character and, as readers, we become intrigued and fascinated by him, just not for the best reasons.

 Dorian Gray – The Picture of Dorian Gray by Oscar Wilde

 Dorian Gray is the most narcissistic character I have ever encountered in a book.
-He is led by Lord Henry to believe that pleasure and happiness are the only aims of human life worth pursuing.
+He is led to believe by Lord Henry that pleasure and happiness are the only aims of human life worth pursuing.
 So, he starts living his life with only gratification in mind without any regard for others, even if they are close to him.
 That lifestyle obviously has consequences, but not only for himself.
 It is his transformation that makes this classic such a compelling read.